TheCyberDiver/AutomateTimeSheet/README.md

 #                   USE AT YOUR OWN RISK                       #
 ################################################################

-It will automatically fill out my current timesheet with 40Hrs for the week!
+It automatically fills out my current timesheet with 40Hrs for the week!